 Assemble pots and containers that fit your windowsill.
 Buy healthy looking plants from your local herb nursery or garden center and plant in good compost.
 Water well and watch them grow.

 Most herbs are suitable for growing indoors, but I would give coriander (cilantro leaf) a miss.
 While the leaves are truly delicious and the seeds find wide use in the kitchen, the growing plant does not smell too inviting.
 If you must have coriander, grow in a pot or container in a sunny spot outside.

 Give your children’s green fingers plenty of exercise by growing herbs with your kids.
 The easiest herbs to grow are mustard and cress (and they go well in lunchtime egg salad or roast beef sandwiches!).

 Take several empty egg cartons and fill the hollows where the eggs sat with cotton wool.
 Sprinkle on mustard and cress seeds and water gently.
 Place in a sunny spot and the seeds should germinate in about a week.
 Keep the cotton wool moist while the herbs are growing.
-Harvest with kitchen scissors when the plants are 1 to 1 1/2 inches (4 to 5 cm) tall and add to egg salad, potato salad or roast beef sandwiches.
+Harvest with kitchen scissors when the plants are 1 to 1 1/2 inches (2.5-4 cm.) tall and add to egg salad, potato salad, or roast beef sandwiches.

 Growing Herbs Outdoors